What is Physiotherapy?

 On the Trauma and Fractured Neck of Femur wards the Physiotherapists work closely with other members of the multi-disciplinary team to improve mobility, strength and aim to get patients safely home following their surgery.

-Contact: Katy Law, via the physiotherapy department
+Contact: Daniel Kyamulesire, via the physiotherapy department

 Woman’s Health Team: This dynamic team assesses and treats a wide range of Obstetric and Gynaecological conditions across both Inpatient and Outpatient settings.
 In combination with the Outpatient department, the team also provides a telephone triage service for pregnant ladies with musculoskeletal issues, and helps to determine the best course of treatment.
 The team work closely with the wider multi-disciplinary team, such as continence advisors, GPs, Midwives and Consultants.